FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/mrs_hybrid_cluster_v1.md

 * `cluster_name` - (Required) Cluster name, which is globally unique and contains only 1 to 64 letters, digits, hyphens (-), and underscores (_).

 * `cluster_version` - (Required) Version of the clusters.
-Currently, MRS 1.6.3, MRS 1.8.9,
-    and MRS 2.0.1 are supported.
-The latest version of MRS is used by default.
-    Currently, the latest version is MRS 2.0.1.
+Possible values are as follows:
+    MRS 1.8.9, MRS 2.0.1, MRS 2.1.0 and MRS 3.1.0-LTS.1.

 * `vpc_id` - (Required) Specifies the id of the VPC.